jmreeves/jmreeves.github.io/_pages/research.md

 </details>

-**Examining Interventions to Improve Outcomes of Justice-Involved Individuals**, with Nikhil Rao.
+**Examining Interventions to Improve Outcomes of Justice-Involved Individuals**, with Nikhil Rao
 <br/>*FSRDC Project #2957.*

 **Discrimination and Permissible Considerations in Bail Decisions**